TexasInstruments/edgeai-tensorlab/torchmodelopt/edgeai_torchmodelopt/xmodelopt/quantization/v2/docs/qat.md

 torch.onnx.export(model.module, dummy_input, os.path.join(save_path,'model.onnx'), export_params=True, verbose=False, do_constant_folding=True, opset_version=13)
 ```

 Optional: Careful attention needs to be given to how the parameters of the pretrained model is loaded and trained model is saved as shown in the above code snippet.
-We have provided a utility function called edgeai_torchtoolkit.xnn.utils.load_weights() that prints which parameters are loaded correctly and which are not - you can use this load function if needed to ensure that your parameters are loaded correctly.
+We have provided a utility function called edgeai_torchmodelopt.xnn.utils.load_weights() that prints which parameters are loaded correctly and which are not - you can use this load function if needed to ensure that your parameters are loaded correctly.

 ### Compilation of QAT Models in TIDL